About the care system

 In some cases, children are taken into care against the wishes of their parents but, in other cases, the child’s parents might recognise that they are not safe in their care and consent to them being taken into the care of the local authority.

-Children in care are generally older, but there are still significant numbers of young children in care.
+Most children in care are aged between 10 and 17, but there are still significant numbers of young children in care.
 By age group:

 - 18% are aged 5-9

 - only 5% are under 1 year of age.

 Children from Black, Mixed and Other ethnic groups are over-represented amongst children in care.

 Male children make up 57% of all children in care, meaning that they are slightly over-represented compared to female children.